Cell Phones - A Great Question!

 A very strong suggestion -- many students are doing this.

-Regardless of what U.S. carrier plan you choose to get when you get here, order a temporary plan and Sim card online and order it soon enough to have it with you when you leave -- Make sure it has a phone number that will activate as soon as you arrive in the U.S. Then you can use it immediately to call and receive calls... specifically to search for housing but also to contact us if you need help. :)
+Regardless of what U.S. carrier plan you choose to get when you arrive, order a temporary plan and sim card online (the minimum you can get, maybe lasting just a few days) so you will have it with you when you leave to come here.
+Then you can use it immediately to call and receive calls... specifically to search for housing but also to contact us if you need help. :)

 Switching off the temporary plan and keeping your same phone number is easy.

-Once you get here and choose what carrier you wish to use -- AT&T is most popular -- then tell them you want to keep the US number you have but move it to the new plan.
-Again, with any carrier they first need to make sure your phone works.
+Once you get here and choose what carrier you wish to use -- AT&T is most popular -- tell them you want to keep the US number you have, but move it to the new plan.
+(They will ask for the carrier & account that gave you the temporary sim card so keep the receipt or info on it when you order it.)

 ===========================

 Special note on International Calling -- Most students do not pay extra for this on their American plan.
-If you do want it, a better way might be to look for a cheaper rate with special International Calling Cards available online.
+If you do want it, a better way might be to look for a cheaper rate that uses a special International Calling Card.
+They are available online or at many commodity/food stores.